-This Saturday, October 27, the latest installment in Hallmark’s mega-popular The Good Witch series, The Good Witch’s Charm, hits the airwaves.
+Chris Potter and Catherine Bell star in Hallmark’s mega-popular The Good Witch series, The Good Witch’s Charm.
 It stars Chris Potter as town sheriff, Jake Russell, and husband to “good witch,” Cassie Nightingale (played by Catherine Bell).

 Chris Potter is a man of many talents—not just an actor, but also a director and musician.
 But, says Potter, his favorite role by far is family man.
 Potter’s been married for more than twenty years.
 He and his wife, Karen, have four children.
 “Unquestionably, I am proudest of being a dad and a husband,” says the Canadian-born actor, who also stars in the television drama Heartland, now it its seventh season on the CBC.

-These days, with two of the couple’s children in college and two in high school, Potter knows all too well how quickly the time goes.
+These days, with two of Chris and Karen Potter’s children are in college and two are in high school, Potter knows all too well how quickly the time goes.
 It’s a reality, he says, that’s informed his and his wife’s approach to parenting.
 “Karen has always said, ‘We raise the kids to leave, not stay,’” he explains.
 For the couple, that has meant, above all, focusing on their children while they’re still in the nest.
 “My wife and I have an unspoken agreement that we sacrifice whatever needs to be sacrificed for the greater good.
 To a fault.
 We can go years without a vacation,” says Potter, then jokes, “We just enjoy the daily torture.”

 That includes making sure his children do their part at home.
 “You have to give your kids responsibility.
 You will handicap them if you make it too easy.”